Joint Score-Threshold Optimization for Interpretable Risk Assessment: Experiments

 \subsection{Baselines and Evaluation Metrics}

 We compare the outcomes of our approach against the original JHFRAT model with expert-derived weights.
-Furthermore, we compare the CSO performance with those of the MIP models in order to evaluate the added value of the MIP portion of the optimization pipeline.
-We utilize the following metrics to compare model performance: \begin{itemize} \item \textbf{Classification Accuracy:} We define \textit{tight accuracy} as the portion of encounters correctly classified into low or high-risk categories.
-We further define \textit{loose accuracy} to additionally include all encounters classified as moderate-risk as correctly classified. \item \textbf{High-Risk Precision and Recall:} To account for the imbalance of the dataset, we rely on the high-risk precision and recall in addition to the accuracy metrics. \item \textbf{Binary Classification Performance Measures:} We utilize the distribution of scores for the optimized models to generate receiver operating characteristic (ROC) and precision-recall curves.
-We then utilize the area under each curve, AUROC and AUPRC respectively, as model performance metrics. \end{itemize}
+Furthermore, we compare the CSO performance with that of the MIP models in order to evaluate the added value of the MIP portion of the optimization pipeline.
+We utilize the following metrics to compare model performance: